monkrus/graphql-gin/README.md

-<h1 align="center">Welcome to Building a GraphQL Server in Golang with MongoDB  Walkthrough 👋</h1>
+<h1 align="center">Welcome to Building a GraphQL Server in Golang with Gin HTTP  Walkthrough 👋</h1>

 <p>